paskal/bitrix.infra/Readme.md

 # [favor-group.ru](https://favor-group.ru) infrastructure as a code

-This repository contains infrastructure code behind Bitrix-based [favor-group.ru](https://favor-group.ru), a site of my father's metal decking business operating in Moscow, Sankt-Petesburg and Tula.
+This repository contains infrastructure code behind Bitrix-based [favor-group.ru](https://favor-group.ru), a site of my father's metal decking business operating in Moscow, Sankt-Petersburg and Tula.

-It's a Bitrix web-site completely enclosed within docker-compose to be as portable and maintainable as possible, as well as set of scripts around its maintenance like dev site redeploy or prouction site backup.
+It's a Bitrix web-site completely enclosed within docker-compose to be as portable and maintainable as possible and set of scripts around its maintenance like dev site redeploy or production site backup.

 ## How to make use of it

-It couldn't be used as-is without alterations elsewhere, however I tried to make everything as generic as possible to make adoption for other project easy.
+You couldn't use it as-is without alterations, however, I tried to make everything as generic as possible to make adoption for another project easy.
 To use it, read trough [docker-compose.yml](docker-compose.yml) and then read the rest of this Readme.

-After you'll make adjustments to configuration and docker-compose.yml, run it as following:
+After you make adjustments to configuration and docker-compose.yml, run it as follows:

 ```bash
 docker-compose up --build -d